-AUBURN, Maine — A Maine man convicted last year of killing a Lewiston resident who prosecutors say told police about his involvement in a burglary case is challenging his conviction.
+AUBURN, Maine — A Maine man convicted of killing a Lewiston resident who told police about a friend’s involvement in a burglary will spend the rest of his life in prison.